Framework Category

 Does your organization conduct periodic management reviews to verify that personnel with cybersecurity risk management responsibilities have appropriate authority to fulfill their duties?

-This question assesses whether your organization regularly evaluates if cybersecurity personnel have sufficient decision-making power and resources to effectively manage risks.
+Periodic management review is the subject, specifically whether your organization regularly checks that staff with cybersecurity responsibilities hold enough authority to carry out their duties.
 Without proper authority, security teams may identify risks but lack the ability to implement necessary controls or influence business decisions, creating a gap between security requirements and actual implementation.

 Has your organization established a documented process for allocating resources and investments based on your defined risk tolerance and response strategies?

-This question assesses whether the organization has a formal methodology for determining how financial, personnel, and technological resources are allocated to address identified security risks.
+Resource allocation is the subject: whether you have a formal method for directing budget, people, and technology toward security risks based on your defined risk tolerance.
 Effective resource allocation ensures that higher-risk areas receive appropriate investment while maintaining alignment with the organization's risk appetite and business objectives.

 Has your organization allocated sufficient resources (people, processes, and technology) to effectively implement and maintain your cybersecurity strategy?